Why You Keep Having Unhealthy Relationships (And How to Stop)

 Expect your partner to meet all of your needs.

 Take your happiness and place it solely in your partner’s hands.
-Expect him or her to make sure that everything they do causes you to beam with joy.
+Expect them to make sure that everything they do causes you to beam with joy.
 Expect them to be your predominant source of physical, material, psychological, and social support.
 Place the responsibility of your emotional, sexual, and life satisfaction solely on them, and don’t forget to remind them that it’s them who is in charge of building you the world that you want.

-If you want to keep dating unconsciously and creating an unhealthy and eventually unhappy relationship, place loads of expectations on your partner, get really angry or upset when s/he doesn’t meet them, and eventually break up with them because they’re not doing their “job” of meeting your numerous needs.
-If you’re ready to do it consciously, acknowledge your needs and share the responsibility of meeting those needs with your partner, rather than placing the onus fully on him or her.
+If you want to keep dating unconsciously and creating an unhealthy and eventually unhappy relationship, place loads of expectations on your partner, get really angry or upset when your partner doesn’t meet them, and eventually break up with them because they’re not doing their “job” of meeting your numerous needs.
+If you’re ready to do it consciously, acknowledge your needs and share the responsibility of meeting those needs with your partner, rather than placing the onus fully on them.
 Meeting all of someone else’s needs is a tall order that places a lot of pressure on a person, yet we constantly do it in relationships.
 The interesting thing is that when we free our partner of that responsibility (which no one can really accomplish for anyone else), they can show up as the loving companion, exciting co-adventurer, and present lover that you so deeply want them to be.

 Pretend that you don’t have any needs.